Rushville in Rush County, Indiana — The American Midwest (Great Lakes)

 Erected 1923 by Rush County Citizens.

 Location.
 39° 36.487′ N, 85° 26.625′ W. Marker is in Rushville, Indiana, in Rush County.
 Marker is on East 2nd Street east of Main Street (State Road 3), on the right when traveling east.
+Located on the North lawn of the Rush County Courthouse in Rushville, Indiana.
 Touch for map.
-Located on the North lawn of the Rush County Courthouse in Rushville, Indiana.
 Marker is in this post office area: Rushville IN 46173, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Wendell L. Willkie, 1892 - 1944 (here, next to this marker); Rush County (Indiana) War Memorial (within shouting distance of this marker); a different marker also named Wendell L. Willkie (about 300 feet away, measured in a direct line); a different marker also named Wendell L. Willkie Wendell L. Willkie (approx. 0.7 miles away); a different marker also named Wendell L. Willkie (approx. 1.1 miles away); Revolutionary Soldiers of Henry County (approx. 13.7 miles away); Veterans Garden of Memories (approx. 13.7 miles away).
+Wendell L. Willkie, 1892 - 1944 (here, next to this marker); Rush County (Indiana) War Memorial (within shouting distance of this marker); a different marker also named Wendell L. Willkie Wendell L. Willkie (approx. 0.4 miles away); a different marker also named Wendell L. Willkie (approx. 0.7 miles away); a different marker also named Wendell L. Willkie (approx. 1.1 miles away); Revolutionary Soldiers of Henry County (approx. 13.7 miles away); Veterans Garden of Memories (approx. 13.7 miles away).
 Touch for a list and map of all markers in Rushville.